‘Food’ for your mind that can heal

 Here we touch on important word ‘believe’.
 Back in the days, religious rituals and prayers were very common in people’s everyday life.
 No matter of religion or what people believed in, it was based on repetition of certain word, sentences or activities and guess what?
 That constant repetition is how you wire your brain.
 If you wire your brain on positive, you will be favouring your ‘good’ genes and switching off stress and ‘bad’ genes.
 Obviously, when people pray, they express gratitude and pray for good stuff not bad.
 Nowadays, with religion crisis and people praising technology more rather than their believes, we leave our thoughts and patterns unattended.
 At the airports you often hear ‘don’t leave you luggage unattended as it will be taken’.
 Same happens with your brain, if you leave it unattended it will be hijacked by negatives.

 The main reason why people with perfect diets and active lifestyle still feel unwell is lack of self-love and wrong mindset.
-Quality food is expensive, gym membership might be too, but positive thoughts are free.
+Quality food is expensive, gym membership might be too, but how you handle your thoughts is free.
 Learning how to truly love yourself only depends on you.
 If you practice it everyday, it will shift you to more positive state of mind.
 Self-care practices are temporary ‘mood boosters’ but self-love is lasting no matter of situtaion and this is where magic happens.
 Positive thoughts can translate to actual biochemical changes.
 That’s how you instruct your body to heal and stay healthy.